Spencer14420/SPAntiCSRF/README.md

 ## Installation

-You can install SpAntiCsrf using Composer:
+You can install SPAntiCSRF using Composer:

 ```bash
 composer require spencer14420/sp-anti-csrf